What to Do in Wairoa

 Location: 94 Marine Parade.

-8. Hit the hiking trails
+8. Hit the Hiking Trails

 Caves, beaches, endless waterfalls and did we mention Lake Waikaremoana?
 Wairoa is surrounded by stunning landscapes that are best explored by foot.
-Explore the Mangaone Caves, stand under the towering Shine Falls, or delve into the forest of the Mangekawa Track.
+Explore the Mangaone Caves, stand under the towering Shine Falls, or delve into the forest of the Mangakawa Track.
 Get inspiration and details of walks near Wairoa in 8 Walks in Northern Hawke’s Bay You Can’t Miss.

 Location: Northern Hawke’s Bay.

-9. Try out the quirky cafes
+9. Try Out the Quirky Cafes

 The best places to experience New Zealand’s cafe culture is in small towns like Wairoa.
 We recommend the Eastend Cafe for its fun vibrant decor and quality menu.
 Other places to eat include, Oslers Bakery, 2ate7 Cafe and Tui Takeaways for their fresh and tasty fish & chips.